-The spectra corresponding to both highlighted impact parameters are displayed in the top and bottom panels in Fig.\ \ref{fig:7}(b), together with the partial contributions of the $l=0-6$ modes (red for even $l$ and blue for odd $l$ modes) in each case, demonstrating that the characteristic blueshift with increasing impact parameters is due to a relative increase in the excitation of higher-order CBP modes.
-Nevertheless, if we compare them with the spectra for the bigger NP of $a=1.5\textrm{ nm}$ and $b=0$ in Fig.\ \ref{fig:5}(c), we notice that the energies of the CBP modes are blueshifted for smaller NP.
-More interestingly, the blueshift of the BPE is no longer smooth: sudden jumps appear in $\omega_{\textrm{max}}$ for increasing impact parameters [see green solid line in Fig.\ \ref{fig:7}(a)], which can be tracked with specific $(l,n)$ as shown in Fig.\ \ref{fig:7}(c).
-Moreover, $\widetilde{b}_{t}$ also decreases with decreasing $a$, as illustrated in Fig.\ \ref{fig:7}(c), where we plot the energy of the most intense CBP peak, $\omega_{\textrm{max}}$, as a function of the reduced impact parameter, $\widetilde{b}$, for NP radii in the range $a=0.5-5 \textrm{ nm}$.
+The spectra corresponding to the two highlighted impact parameters are displayed in the top and bottom panels in Fig.~\hyperref[fig:7]{\ref*{fig:7}(b)}, together with the partial contributions of the $l=0-6$ modes in each case (red for even-$l$ and blue for odd-$l$ modes).
+These results demonstrate that the characteristic blueshift observed for increasing impact parameters arises from the relative enhancement in the excitation of higher-order CBP modes.
+However, when comparing these spectra with those of the larger nanoparticle of $a=1.5\textrm{ nm}$ at $b=0$ in Fig.~\hyperref[fig:5]{\ref*{fig:5}(c)}, one notices that the energies of the CBP modes are systematically blueshifted for the smaller nanoparticle.
+More interestingly, the blueshift of the bulk plasmon envelope is no longer smooth: abrupt jumps emerge in $\omega_{\textrm{max}}$ as the impact parameter increases [see the solid green line in Fig.~\hyperref[fig:7]{\ref*{fig:7}(a)}].
+These jumps can be traced to specific $(l,n)$ as displayed in Fig.~\hyperref[fig:7]{\ref*{fig:7}(c)}.
+Moreover, the activation threshold $\widetilde{b}_{t}$ decreases as $a$ decreases, as illustrated in Fig.~\hyperref[fig:7]{\ref*{fig:7}(c)}, where we plot the energy of the most intense CBP peak, $\omega_{\textrm{max}}$, as a function of the reduced impact parameter $\widetilde{b}$ for nanoparticle radii in the range $a=0.5-5 \textrm{ nm}$.